jaybny/jaybny.github.io/index.md

 subtitle: Sidepit
 ---

-A dedicated husband and father first, I'm a GenX software developer with a passion for understanding the intricacies of financial markets.
-When I'm not diving deep into code or Bitcoin, you'll find me strategizing my next move in fantasy football.
+At my core, I'm a dedicated husband and father.
+Professionally, I'm a GenX software developer with an unwavering passion for the intricacies of financial markets.
+When I'm not engrossed in code or exploring the depths of Bitcoin, I'm strategizing my next fantasy football move.

-## From Brooklyn to Bitcoin and Beyond: Jay Berg's Journey
+## From Brooklyn to Bitcoin: Jay Berg's Odyssey

-Born and raised in Brooklyn, NY, my journey through the intricate tapestry of financial markets began when I saw my father, Milton Berg, predict the Black Monday crash of 1987.
-That event drove my 12-year-old self to code my first automated trading system, setting the stage for my deep dive into electronic trading with trailblazers like Datek Securities.
+Growing up in Brooklyn, NY, my interest in finance was sparked by my father, Milton Berg, and his uncanny prediction of the Black Monday crash in '87.
+This event propelled me to code my own trading system during my formative years, ushering me into the world of electronic trading alongside early innovators like Datek Securities.

-By '96, at Bloomberg, I was amidst a talented mix of traders, sharpening my coding skills and delving into the intricacies of quant models.
-While I dreamt of beating the market, it became evident that pure math, despite its might, wasn't the silver bullet to alpha.
+In '97, Bloomberg was my proving ground.
+Immersed in a dynamic environment filled with astute traders, I deepened my understanding of trading, coding, and the relentless pursuit of market advantages.
+Initially, I believed math held the keys to the market, but soon grasped that it was merely a piece of a larger puzzle.

-As I ventured to Chicago, I was swept into the tumultuous world of high-frequency trading, transitioning from the vibrant energy of trading floors to the precision of digital platforms.
-My tenure at Fortress Investment Group was a roller-coaster of emotions, from harnessing the raw power of speed for trading advantages to chasing the elusive Alpha.
+My journey led me to Chicago, the heartland of high-frequency trading.
+The industry was rapidly transitioning from the tangible energy of trading floors to the digital frontier.
+Finally, at Fortress Investment Group, I witnessed and participated in the frenetic evolution of trading: from the primal race for speed to the nuanced chase for Alpha.

-Then came Bitcoin, a revelation after just one glance at its white paper.
-It wasn't long before I penned the "Satoshi Fantasy" white paper and undertook the ambitious task of coding an entirely new blockchain, "Fantasybit".
-Crafted in C++, Fantasybit wasn't just another blockchain—it was a novel idea that tokenized fantasy football skill and paved the way for a fantasy football futures exchange.
+Enter Bitcoin.
+After poring over the whitepaper, I recognized its potential immediacy.
+This revelation spurred me to author the "Satoshi Fantasy" [white paper](satoshifantasy) in 2014, and to [code](https://github.com/protoblock/protoblock) an innovative blockchain: [FantasyBit](https://fantasybit.com/).
+Its aim?
+To transform fantasy football skills into a digital asset, and leverage it a decentralized fantasy futures exchange.

-However, challenges arose.
-Confronted with issues like front-running, I innovated a solution, secured the patent, and in 2021, articulated this vision in the Sidepit white paper.
-Now, as I stand on the brink of launching the Sidepit exchange, I'm merging decades of financial insights, groundbreaking technological advancements, and the pioneering spirit of decentralized technology.
+Despite the promise, challenges arose, like front-running.
+Yet, adversity fosters innovation.
+I conceptualized a solution, earned a patent, and in 2021, unveiled the [Sidepit white paper](https://jaybny.com/sidepit/).
+Currently, I'm in the midst of bringing the Sidepit exchange to life, continuing my relentless pursuit of financial innovation.

-Join me on this adventure, where the past empowers the future.
+On a personal note, a moment of pride: I was the first to share the Bitcoin ticker symbol on Twitter: [`$BTCUSD`](https://twitter.com/jaybny/status/233992704994971648).
+As Sidepit becomes into reality, I find myself at a thrilling juncture, merging decades of financial acumen with the revolutionary promise of decentralized technology.